PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 > 💡 **PostHog Tip:** You can send revenue data to PostHog by defining a property and setting a numerical value on that property.
 You can then visualize revenue data in Trends using event property averages, sums, percentiles and formulas.
 You can even integrate with payment systems via the [PostHog App Store](/apps).

-## How to drive growth using pirate metrics
+## How to use pirate metrics in your product

 So, you've started tracking user behavior, chosen your pirate metrics and built your dashboard... what next?
 We recommend taking the following steps: